 TO SOAK or NOT TO SOAK

 Some “denim-heads” pre-soak their jeans to get rid of any excess dye & shrinkage early, then wear the jeans at least six months before the next wash.
 Others prefer to wear jeans raw for six months, or as long as possible before washing to get high-contrast fades.
 In our experience, both can work.
 Though cold water is always recommended, warm water can be used if you want more shrinkage.
 Some even wear their jeans in the tub and then wear them dry.
 Do some web research before doing anything too crazy.

-When it comes to washing raw denim, the consensus is, less is more.
+When it comes to washing denim or canvas, the consensus is, less is more.
 Wear your jeans often; wash when needed.
 It’s not unusual for raw jeans to go 4-6 months between washes.
-Depending on how often you ride or wear your Tobaccos, they may need even less.
+Depending on how often you ride or wear your Tobaccos you may need even less.
 When you wash denim, the water washes out some of the dye.
 The loose dye then transfers to lighter areas that have faded.
-The more you wash, the more dye you loose & transfer, resulting in a flat, monochromatic look, rather than the contrasting dark & lighter shades you get with natural wear & limited washes.
-Though raw jeans are machine washable, many denim-heads prefer to hand wash gently, inside out, in a tub of cool water, with “dark” detergent made to wash colours & prevent dye loss.
-Then hang to air dry.
+The more you wash, the more dye you lose & transfer, resulting in a flat, monochromatic look, rather than the contrasting dark and lighter shades you get with natural wear & limited washes.

-Shrinkage & Bleed: In the world of raw denim, shrinkage is one of many factors that make these jeans fit like none you have ever owned.
-Tobacco denims are Sanfordized & 100% cotton, they will shrink 3-5% after the first wash, most of that in length.
-After washing, jeans will feel tighter at first, but cotton has some natural stretch & will loosen up after a couple wears.
+Tobacco denims & canvas are Sanfordized, a method of stretching, shrinking & fixing the woven cloth in both length & width before cutting & producing, to reduce the shrinkage.
+100% cotton, they will shrink 3-5% after the first wash, most of that in length.
+After washing, jeans will feel tighter at first, but cotton has some natural stretch & will loosen up after a couple of wears.
 This has been accounted for in the design.